TaylanUB/scheme-srfis/README.md

   The library is correspondingly named `(srfi n)`.

 - The order of things in a library declaration, after the name, is:

+  - exports
+  - imports
-  1. exports, 2. imports, 3. optional auxiliary code in a `begin`,
+  - optional auxiliary code in a `begin`
-  4. the main body as an `include` or `begin`.
+  - the main body as an `include` or `begin`

 - If an export or import list doesn't fit in one line, then put a newline directly after the `export` or `import` keyword, i.e., don't